 - The deductible for each accident or illness may not exceed $500.

 - Policy may not unreasonably exclude coverage for perils inherent to the activities of the exchange program.

 Visiting scholars may bring their dependents.
 Dependents who are minors should be accompanied by another adult.
 Dependents will receive a J-2 visa.
 Accompanying spouses on a J-2 visa are permitted to work in the U.S. but must apply for an Employment Authorization Document.
 Accompanying children on a J-2 visa can attend school.

 Montclair State offers no long-term housing for Visiting Scholars.
 The host department may request a short-term stay for the scholar in the Guest House, but accommodation is subject to availability, and in no case will it extend beyond two weeks.
 Children are not permitted in the Guest House.
 It is the visiting scholar’s responsibility to find off-campus accommodation with the assistance of the faculty host.
-International Engagement cannot arrange housing for visiting scholars.
+The Office of Global Engagement cannot arrange housing for visiting scholars.

 Visiting scholar expectations